DETAILED ACTION

 It would have been obvious to one of ordinary skill in art before the effective filing date of the claimed invention to modify the resin and cladding of the fiber within the channel of Saito / Barwicz to allow light to leak into the resin area to cure the resin material.
 This modification allows the resin to fix the fiber into the channel and prevent it from moving out of the channel.
 The act of curing also creates a strong mechanical bond to ensure proper alignment is made while the fiber is in the channel (See Anderson [0048-0049]).

 It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the teachings of Saito to have a refractive index of the adhesive resin to be lower than the refractive index of the cladding layer to ensure proper light confinement is made to the fiber to reduce optical loss or leakage.
-It has been held to be within the general skill of a worker in the art to select a known material on the basis of its suitability for the intended use as a matter of design choice. that a mere reversal of the working parts of the essential working parts of a device involves only routine skill in the art.
+It has been held to be within the general skill of a worker in the art to select a known material on the basis of its suitability for the intended use as a matter of design choice.
+A mere reversal of the working parts of the essential working parts of a device involves only routine skill in the art.
 In re Leshin, 125 USPQ 146.

 Response to Arguments